 The main symptoms of dandruff are: flaking, itching, feeling of tightness, redness and dryness.
 To combat dandruff and all its symptoms, we recommend using the anti-dandruff shampoo.

-Cellulite or orange peel skin refers to the dimples that appear in the area of the hips, thighs and buttocks.
+Cellulite or orange peel skin refers to the dimpling that appears in the area of the hips, thighs and buttocks.
 It occurs mainly for three reasons: fat accumulation, fluid retention and/or stiffness of fat cells.

 Cellulite is a condition that mainly affects women because hormones play a key role.
 In addition, lifestyle and genetics are also factors that contribute to its appearance.